 What can metacog help me do now that I couldn’t do before?

-The answers to both questions lie in our unique approach to guided deep learning: machine learning steered by an understanding of real student outcomes.
+The answers to both questions lie in our unique approach to guided deep learning application: machine learning steered by an understanding of real student outcomes.

 In education, deep learning is different from deeper learning, which is a pedagogical approach to instruction.
 In the world of Big Data, deep learning is an artificial intelligence (AI) approach that creates neural networks in which each “neuron” is a computer processor.
 This structure mimics how the human brain works in parallel processing.